-My husband and I voted in the U.S. Presidential election via email.
-It was both satisfying and easy.
+My husband and I have voted in various U.S. Presidential and other elections from Panama.

-I have compiled 7 reliable sources to register to vote, vote, and to find out information about upcoming elections.
-Pick whichever one you like best.
+I have compiled 7 reliable websites on how to register to vote, and how to vote from overseas.
+Many of these sites also provide information about upcoming elections.
+Use whichever source you like best.

 1) Overseas Vote Foundation is a non-partisan site for US citizens abroad and US military.
 You can register to vote and request your absentee ballot through this site.

 It also offers a wealth of information on the State voting requirements, election dates and deadlines, and contact information.
 It even includes information on candidates running for election.
 One thing I like about this site is that it easily lets you vote overseas, even if you are only overseas for a few weeks.
 This means if you are only out of the country for election day, you will remain registered in your home state, so you don’t have to re-register.

 Best of all, it offers a Federal write-in absentee ballot.
 You can use that type of ballot if your requested absentee ballot is late.

 2) Democrats Abroad is the official Democratic Party arm for Americans living outside the US.